moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

 MM: this could constitute a separate task as the "typing users" above is complete. i updated the task as well.
 ## List all the connected users in the main app page and the user who posted the most recently message could be at the top of the connected users list.
 Impact 3
-Effort 2: i keep the same effort value as the "typing users" task above.
+Effort 3: after struggling with this task for almost two days, i think it's worth effort 3.

 ## user profile edit page: if user has previously uploaded a file, show it here (if you haven't already)
 Impact 3 - always show the information the user needs (i.e., user can see he/she has already uploaded a photo and which photo)